 We made the minivan jump.
 Feet first.
 No looking back.

+Adventures ensued.
+Roof box.
+Road trips.
+Bikes on the back.
+Yosemite.
+Zion.
+Beaches.
+Badlands.
+Literally not crying over spilt milk (well, spilled milkshakes).
 It’s extremely liberating having a vehicle that’s meant specifically for hauling the hatchlings.
 Date nights in the hot hatch became even more special — an escape from Kidlandia in more ways than one.

 The play on words always kinda made me chuckle: Caravan.
-It’s a car… AND A VAN!
+It’s a CAR…and A VAN!

 Not too long ago, we added a fourth rugrat and moved our family from the West to the greater NYC area.
 We drove the fam in the van from coast to coast, hitting 100,000 miles in the process.

 Staring down the barrel of a mass-transit commute into the city meant we could conceivably consolidate down to a single vehicle: an #adventuremobile, with automatic sliding doors, tinted windows, maybe even a way to watch a movie from time to time.
 So we traded in our trusty transcontinental Caravan — along with the black Mk6 GTI I was driving at the time — for a lightly-used and exponentially nicer minivan: a 2012 VW Routan, also black.